ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

         }
       }

-`grunt.config` sets `csso` value when imported, so it's configurated and ready to run when Grunt is invoked.
+`grunt.config` setted `csso` value when imported, so CSSO task now configured and ready to run when Grunt is invoked.
 Perfect.

 Note that if you used `load-grunt-configs` previsuly, you had code like that, where each file exports an configuration object: